eml10n/digisecdirectory/content/en/update.md

 By updating the directory, you agree to making your contribution public domain as per [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 You may add attribution in the front matter parameter `credits` of the content files that you contribute.
-This attribution is only visible in the front matter of the content files and will not appear on the published website.
+This attribution is only visible in the source code and will not appear on the published website.

 ## Listing Considerations